bminer/node-blade/README.md

 Project Status
 --------------

-I'd say that Blade is **stable**.
+I'd say that Blade itself is **stable**.
 There are very few (if any) [known issues](https://github.com/bminer/node-blade/issues), and I think that Blade is ready for production environments.
 I use Blade for many of my projects.
+Meteor support for Blade is still in a **beta** or **release candidate** stage until the final release of Blade 3.0.0.
+Please test Blade with Meteor and report any bugs and/or weird behavior.

 If you find a bug, please [report it here] (https://github.com/bminer/node-blade/issues).
 If you include the Blade code that failed along with the expected HTML output, that is always splendid.
+Full stack traces for Errors are quite nice, too.

 By all means, please feel free to submit pull requests for new features, new tests, or whatever!
 For big changes, say ~100 lines of code, you